 The mineral properties on which the company is actively pursuing its exploration and development activities are all located in Ecuador, South America.
 As a result, the company is subject to certain risks, including currency fluctuations and possible political or economic instability in Ecuador, which may result in the impairment or loss of mineral concessions or other mineral rights.
 In recent history, Ecuador has undergone numerous political changes at the presidential and congressional levels.
 Also, mineral exploration and mining activities may be affected in varying degrees by political instability and government regulations relating to the mining industry.
 Any changes in regulations or shifts in political attitudes are beyond the control of the company and may adversely affect its business.
-Exploration may be affected in varying degrees by government regulations with respect to restrictions on future exploitation and production, price controls, export controls, foreign exchange controls, income taxes, expropriation of property, environmental legislation and mine and/or site safety.
+Exploration may be affected in varying degrees by government regulations on future exploitation and production, price controls, export controls, foreign exchange controls, income taxes, expropriation of property, environmental legislation and mine and/or site safety.

 In November 2006, Rafael Correa won the Ecuador Presidential run-off election over Alvara Noboa but did not officially take office until January 15, 2007.
-During this transition period, the administration of President Alfredo Palacio experienced a number of indigenous protests in southeast Ecuador which eventually resulted in the suspension of the company's exploration and development activities (see Mirador Project - Suspension of Work) and a delay in the Mirador Project's development timeline.
+During this transition period, the administration of President Alfredo Palacio experienced a number of protests by indigenous groups in southeast Ecuador which eventually resulted in the suspension of the company's exploration and development activities (see Mirador Project - Suspension of Work) and a delay in the Mirador Project's development timeline.

-Since President Correa's January 15, 2007 inauguration, his administration has focused primarily on exacting electoral and governmental reforms, which would result in the creation of a Constitutional

-Assembly and eventual re-writing of the Ecuador Constitution.
-These reforms are being met with substantial opposition from Congress.
+Since President Correa's January 15, 2007 inauguration, his administration has focused primarily on exacting electoral and governmental reforms, which would result in the creation of a Constitutional Assembly and eventual re-writing of the Ecuador Constitution.
+These reforms are being met with varying levels of opposition from Congress and other vested interests.

 While management believes that the current political climate in Ecuador will stabilize, there can be no certainty that this will be the case in the near future.
-Presently, management believes that the company's Ecuador operations will not be affected in the long-term and that any disruption to its Mirador Project will be resolved.
+Presently, management believes that the company's Ecuador operations will not be affected in the long-term and that the current disruption to its Mirador Project and Panantza-San Carlos project will be resolved.